Cozy Leftover Rotisserie Chicken Soup Recipe

 As an Amazon Associate, I earn from qualifying purchases.

 Are you a fan of Costco’s rotisserie chicken?
-First, it’s cheap—4.99 for a plump 3-pound chicken (at last check).
+First, it’s cheap—$4.99 for a plump 3-pound chicken (at last check).
 It’s already cooked and well-seasoned with a combination of spices I have been unable to reproduce.

-Four Reasons Why This Recipe Is a Lifesaver
+Why This Recipe is a Lifesaver

 Happy Cooks Speak Up